-May 2019 (Safer Recruitment consortium).
-All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action. - Staff should be particularly aware of the professional risks associated with the use of electronic communication (e-mail; mobile phones; texting; social network sites) and should familiarise themselves with advice and professional expectations outlined in the school's E-Safety Policy and Acceptable Use Agreement can seek support from the DSL. - The induction process will include familiarisation with safeguarding and child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - All staff will be supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if required.
+- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The induction process will include familiarisation with safeguarding and child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - All staff will be supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time.

+The DSL will also put staff in touch with outside agencies for professional support if required.
 Staff can also approach organisations such as their Union, the Education Support Partnership or other support bodies directly.

-16 Safer Recruitment
+17 Safer Recruitment

-New Road Primary School values the importance of developing a safe culture and is committed to ensure that all steps are taken to recruit staff and volunteers who are safe to work with our pupils/students and staff.

-- New Road Primary School will use the recruitment and selection process to deter, identify and reject unsuitable candidates.
+- St. Helen's Church of England Primary School values the importance of developing a safe culture and is committed to ensure that all steps are taken to recruit staff and volunteers who are safe to work with our pupils/students and staff. - St. Helen's Church of England Primary School will use the recruitment and selection process to deter, identify and reject unsuitable candidates.
 We will ensure that detailed checks are carried out and evidence is provided e.g. criminal record checks (Disclosure and Barring Service (DBS) checks), barred list checks and prohibition checks, together with references and interview information this will aid the school in deciding about the suitability of the prospective employee. - The school will carry out an online search on shortlisted candidates to help identify any issues that are publicly available online which may be relevant to their suitability to work with children and/or may have an impact on the school/academy's reputation. - The Governing Body will ensure that at least one of the persons who conducts the interview has completed safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2023). - Safer recruitment procedures will include the requirement for appropriate checks in line with national guidance (see: Safeguarding Children and Safer Recruitment) - The school maintains an accurate Single Central Record (SCR) in line with statutory quidance. - Where appropriate we are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - Where the school places a learner with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child.
+At all times the Head Teacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2023). - Safer recruitment procedures will include the requirement for appropriate checks in line with national guidance (see: Safeguarding Children and Safer Recruitment) - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Where appropriate we are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - Where the school places a learner with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child.
 The school will undertake appropriate checks to ensure the provider meets the needs of the pupil, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment.

-17 Allegations Against Members of Staff, including Supply Staff, Contractors and Volunteers
+18 Allegations Against Members of Staff, including Supply Staff, Contractors and Volunteers